Virtomize/virtomize/README.md

 # Update manually

-You can update our software manually use the following command.
+To update virtomize manually use the following command.

 **Always create a backup before updating.**